ekofiresearch/ekofiarticles.github.io/_posts/2018-12-04-mysterious-lights-before-the-earthquake.md

 That's right.
 Earthquakes can produce very bad results.
 But sometimes, earthquakes can send warning signals (such as EQL).

-So, what is earthquake lights (EQL)?
+So, what is earthquake lights (EQLs)?
 -
-is a luminous aerial phenomenon that reportedly appears in the sky at or near areas of tectonic stress, seismic activity, or volcanic eruptions.
+It is a luminous aerial phenomenon that reportedly appears in the sky at or near areas of tectonic stress, seismic activity, or volcanic eruptions.
 Skeptics point out that the phenomenon is not sufficiently understood and that many of the reported observations can be explained by ordinary explanations.

 But, how it looks?
 -